spiwokv/Rtutorial/lessons/14_linear_models.md

 ## Tips and Tricks

+* you can compare models "model1" and "model2" by `anova(model2, model1)`.
+This will tell you whether
+"model2" is significantly better than "model1".

 * as already mentioned, linear models can use continuous as well as categorial independent variables.
 In order to do ANOVA with two factors use a linear model with `y~x1+x2`.
 In order to do ANOVA with two factors and their interactions use a linear model with `y~x1*x2`.
 Beside other ANOVA presumptions